Sid Vicious: Sex Pistols (1977–1978)

 In February 1977, Sex Pistols' manager McLaren announced that Glen Matlock had been "thrown out of the band" because "he liked the Beatles", and that he had been replaced by Vicious.
 In his autobiography I Was a Teenage Sex Pistol, Matlock says he quit because he was "sick of all the bullshit".
 In the 2000 documentary The Filth and the Fury, the band members agreed that there was tension between Matlock and Rotten, but Matlock says that those tensions were aggravated by McLaren, who wanted to generate chaos in the band as a creative mechanism, and as a way of building the band's image.
 He wanted Matlock to leave, and to replace him with Vicious, saying "if Johnny Rotten is the voice of punk, then Vicious is the attitude".

-Vicious had become the Sex Pistols' uber-fan, never missing a concert.
+By then, Vicious had become the Sex Pistols' uber-fan, never missing a concert.
 He was encouraged to be drunk and disorderly, with Wobble saying, "Sid was offered up as a sacrificial lamb by the people around the Pistols.
 None of them would have gone over the top.
 He was their kamikaze pilot, and they were all too happy to strap him in and send him off."

 In March 1977, the Sex Pistols were signed to A&M Records.
 In celebration, they trashed the company's offices, and then held a private party at the Speakeasy, a club and restaurant frequented by established members of the London music scene.
 The Sex Pistols members confronted the BBC DJ Bob Harris, who was the presenter of the Old Grey Whistle Test, a television show which featured non-chart music.
 Blocking Harris behind the bar, broken bottles in hand, they demanded to know when they would be on the show.
 A bar fight ensued.
 Vicious jammed a broken bottle into the face of BBC recording engineer George Nicholson.
-Harris was rescued by the Procol Harum road crew, who grouped around him and escorted him out of the club, where they found that police had had to cordon off the entire block.
+Harris was rescued by the Procol Harum road crew, who grouped around him and escorted him out of the club, where they found that police had cordoned off the entire block.
 None of the Sex Pistols were arrested but, the next day, A&M dropped them and Capital Radio banned all Sex Pistols music from its stations.